Biosolids-and-Soil-Measurement-Database/BaSM-Database/README.md

 ### Data

-This folder contains all the data currently in BSMDb.
+This folder contains all the data currently in BaSM Database.
 There is a <biosolids-master-file.csv file> containing all metadata from gathered sources.
-A list of the studies currently in BSMDb \<(studies_list.csv)>, as well as a guide for entering new data (Readme.md), an annotated blank template file <(template_metadata.csv)>, and a blank <initConditions.csv> file are located in this folder.
+A list of the studies currently in BaSM Database \<(studies_list.csv)>, as well as a guide for entering new data (Readme.md), an annotated blank template file <(template_metadata.csv)>, and a blank <initConditions.csv> file are located in this folder.

 ### Scripts